rynkis/fm.rynkis.com/README.md

 If you wanna specify your personal playlist，you may find out following codes in `pages/api/playlist.ts`：
 `const promises = ['7320208569'].map(id => meting.format(true).playlist(id))`
-And then change the id in array, it should be netease playlist id.
+and then change the id string in array, it should be netease playlist id.

+To reduce the api response time, now we use [Vercel KV](https://vercel.com/docs/storage/vercel-kv) caching api data.
+It's available on Hobby and Pro plans, with 256MB of free space available for each user.
+So if you don't need caching feature, find out following codes in `lib/kvCache.ts`:
+`static noCache: Boolean = false` and change `false` to `true`.

 ### Usage